tegonal/minimalist/README.md

 ### Generic Combine

-The most frequently used combinator is probably a way to combine multiple `ArgsGenerator`s in some way.
+The most frequently used combinator is probably to combine multiple `ArgsGenerator`s in some way.
 A reason why we added a bit of magic to Minimalist.
 The idiomatic way to define that we want to combine multiple generators is to use `Tuple` (from ch.tutteli.kbox) which exists up to `Tuple9`: